 5 Things That Make Employees Hate Coming To Work

 Jokes about bad days at works are abundant on the internet.
 Time and again, employees complain about how they watch the time go by as they pray for the day to run out.
 Many also joke about their hatred for Monday mornings, and how much they resent the sound of their wake-up alarms.
+In fact, many employees hate coming to work.

 However, behind these jokes, there’s a fact that is no laughing matter.
 Many employees repeatedly experience bad days at work, the result of which is lowered performance.